arcus-azure/arcus/preview/arcus-general.md

   It helps with infrastructure like secure secret management, application-wide telemetry tracking, tedious DevOps operations and even has fully development-ready project templates to get you started immediately.

 * Centralized
   The entire Arcus framework is maintained and tested the same way, with the same set of dedicated experts.
-There exists a single point of truth were everything is maintained and made ready for your benefit.
+There exists a single point of truth where everything is maintained and made ready for your benefit.

 * Best practices
   Every Arcus component has the company-wide best practices backed right into the code.
 It is secure by-default, tracks telemetry by itself, automates hard-to-setup DevOps tasks, and many more.